pocotheo/newtone_mvp/data/input/markdown/input.md

 - Mother-of-pearl buttons
 - Available in Ivory, Midnight Blue, and Rose

-Learn more about our sustainable sourcing [here](https://vance.com/sustainability).
+Learn more about our sustainable sourcing [here](https://Newtone.com/sustainability).

 ---

 > *"Every detail tells a story of refinement — from the first sketch to the final stitch."*

-Join our **Vance Circle** for exclusive previews, personal styling sessions,
+Join our **Newtone Circle** for exclusive previews, personal styling sessions,
 and complimentary express shipping.

 [Join Now](/join-circle)